helium/HIP/0051-helium-dao.md

 *HNT Emissions Calculation to subDAO Treasury Reserve*

-At the end of a given epoch, the HNT emissions contract at the Helium DAO L1 calculates the amount of HNT to reward each DNP as per the protocol score in that given epoch.
+At the end of a given epoch, the HNT emissions contract at the Helium DAO L1 calculates the amount of HNT to reward each DNP as per the DAO utility score in that given epoch.
 The emissions contract subsequently distributes the determined amount of HNT to the DNP subDAO treasury which is controlled by the DNP oracles.

 *Oracle Process*